-Even so, Associated Press recently reported that some 19.4 million American adults are currently divorced, representing 9.8 percent of the population.
-So nearly one out of ten American adults is now divorced!
-However, of course, many others were previously divorced but have since remarried.
-By any estimate, tens of millions of Americans have at one time or another gone through the trauma of divorce, and other tens of millions have been deeply hurt by divorce: children, close relatives, friends and associates.
+And then there are the millions who, previously divorced, have since remarried.
+Tens of millions of Americans have at one time or another gone through the trauma of divorce, and other tens of millions have been deeply hurt by divorce: children, close relatives, friends and associates.
 It is sad to say, but divorce is "as American as apple pie!"